benschaf/flash-cli/README.md

 Here are some examples of the feedback:
 - "Great job!
 You're part of the 70% of people who knew the answer!"
 - "You're doing better than 30% of people who attempted this flashcard."
+- "Congratulations, you got 80% of the questions right!"
 - "You knew the answer!
 Great job!"
 - "Don't worry, less than half of the people who attempted this flashcard knew the answer."
 - "You're doing better than 40% of people who attempted this flashcard."
 - "You wrote the correct answer!
 Great job!"
-- "You're doing better than 20% of people who attempted this flashcard."
-- "50% of people opted to treat the answer as correct or wrote it correctly.
-Keep practicing!"

 Screenshot of Real-Time Feedback:
 ![Feedback](documentation/images/feature-feedback.png)